 What about the bathroom and showering?

 This is a question we get asked a lot.
 Our little van does have a portable toilet, but to be honest, we don’t use it as it is more of a headache than its worth.
 We use public toilets when we need to go, but carry the toilet just in case of emergencies!
-We often shower at public recreation centres with swimming pools.
+We often shower at public recreation centers with swimming pools.

 Freedom camping in New Zealand definitely has its advantages and disadvantages – but overall it was one of the best things we did in NZ!
 I’m really glad we have the van to live in right now and it is such a simple – and free life just being on the road!

 Do you think you could live in a van and freedom camp?
 Let us know what you think in the comments!